 UOIT uses Blackboard.
 Any of your embedded UOIT courses will not appear on DC Connect, you will need to access Blackboard for the UOIT course information.

 For more information about Blackboard, for more information about Blackboard, please use this link, https://itsc.uoit.ca/services/blackboard.php.

 Absolutely, MyCampus is for administrative records, final grades, registration, fees, and important messages are posted through MyCampus.
 Both institutions use MyCampus as a primary system, but with different tabs.

 Where, how, and when do I pay the UOIT fees?

 Your account will be updated with the fees you owe through MyCampus (UOIT tab).
 Please check your account and ensure you have paid all courses fees.
 You may pay these fees through a bank transfer or bank draft.
-Bank drafts can be submitted in person in the U5 Portable Registration Office.
-Course fees are due when the semester begins.
+Bank drafts can be submitted in person at the Software and Informatics Research Centre located across the street at 40 Conlin Road West.

 There are a variety of ways to pay your tuition fees, compulsory ancillary fees and program associated fees.

 Important: it may take five business days for payment to post to your MyCampus account.

 Please use this link for a list of payment options, methods of payment, acceptable and non-acceptable options: https://www.uoit.ca/current-students/academics/finances/tuition-and-fees/payment-options/index.php